reedy/ESP32-RevK/revk-settings-dev.md

 - An array should be set using an array, any missing final elements are cleared to zero value
 - A sub object can be set, or each value can be set directly.
 If an object, any missing sub values are set to default
 - And array or object can be set to `null` to set to defaults

+## Bit fields

+- Bit arrays are not supported.
+- Setting a bit using JSON can set *null* as above for default value
+- Setting a bit value to something starting `1`, `t` (for `true`) or `o` (for `on`) is setting it, else unsetting it.
+- Duplicate fields when setting using JSON is not recommended, but is support for bit types, where the first instance is applied and later ones ignored

+The reason is to allow use of `type=checkbox` on forms, a checkbox can set `on`, and a second `type=hidden` can unset.
+When the checkbox is set the `on` is applied, when not the hidden is applied an unset.